One Step Back

 Bald eagle populations have made a strong recovery since the first Earth Day in 1970.
 Thanks to the combined efforts of citizens, scientists and government officials, eagles soared back from the brink of extinction when pesticides like DDT were banned.

 The official number of poisoned eagles ranges from a few per year to more than a dozen.
 That's if they can be found -- dead or alive.
-The number of dead or dying birds may never be known.
+The real number of dead or dying birds may never be known.
 Those that are found alive can be treated and saved, though some may never recover enough to be released back into the wild.

 Bald eagles (Haliaeetus leucocephalus) had vanished from Indiana when the last breeding pair was recorded in the 1890s.
 In the 1980s, 73 eagles were reintroduced to the state in hopes of reestablishing a new nesting population.